-Dutch health authority reports ‘worrying rise’ in infections
+Dutch PM dashes hopes of larger gatherings for Christmas

+THE HAGUE, Netherlands (AP) — Dutch Prime Minister Mark Rutte dashed hopes Tuesday of large gatherings of family and friends to celebrate Christmas, saying rising coronavirus infections mean that existing restrictions of a maximum of three visitors per day to people’s homes will stay in place over the holidays.

+“What can we do with Christmas?
+Unfortunately, the answer is not more than the last few months,” Rutte said in a nationally televised news conference.

-THE HAGUE, Netherlands (AP) — The Dutch public health institute on Tuesday reported a “worrying rise” in the number of coronavirus infections in the last week, as the government prepared to announce whether it will allow any relaxations over the Christmas holidays of its partial lockdown.
+His comments came hours after the Dutch public health institute reported what it called a “worrying rise” in the number of coronavirus infections in the last week.

+Rutte warned that if infections don’t start declining again, he couldn’t rule out tightening the current “partial lockdown” in the Netherlands before Christmas.

 The health institute said the number of new confirmed COVID-19 cases rose by more than 9,000 to 43,103 in a week.
 More people were tested in the last week due to a change in the rules for access, but the percentage of positive tests also rose from 11.1% to 11.6%.